 If you've had bleeding from esophageal varices before, you're more likely to have varices that bleed again.

 The most serious complication of esophageal varices is bleeding.
 Once you've had a bleeding episode, your risk of another bleeding episode greatly increases.
 If you lose enough blood, you can go into shock, which can lead to death.

 Currently, no treatment can prevent the development of esophageal varices in people with cirrhosis.
 While beta blocker drugs are effective in preventing bleeding in many people who have esophageal varices, they don't prevent esophageal varices from forming.

 If you've been diagnosed with liver disease, ask your health care provider about strategies to avoid liver disease complications.
 To keep your liver healthy:

 - Don't drink alcohol.
 People with liver disease are often advised to stop drinking alcohol, since the liver processes alcohol.
 Drinking alcohol may stress an already vulnerable liver.

 - Eat a healthy diet.
-Choose a plant-based diet that's full of fruits and vegetables.
+Choose a diet that's full of fruits and vegetables.
 Select whole grains and lean sources of protein.
 Reduce the amount of fatty and fried foods you eat.

 - Maintain a healthy weight.
 An excess amount of body fat can damage your liver.
 Obesity is associated with a greater risk of complications of cirrhosis.
 Lose weight if you are obese or overweight.

 - Reduce your risk of hepatitis.
 Sharing needles and having unprotected sex can increase your risk of hepatitis B and C. Protect yourself by abstaining from sex or using a condom if you choose to have sex.
-Ask your doctor whether you should be vaccinated for hepatitis B and hepatitis A.
+Get tested for exposure to hepatitis A, B and C, since infection can make your liver disease worse.
+Also ask your health care provider whether to be vaccinated for hepatitis A and hepatitis B.